sguzman/benchmarks/README.md

 * [Shio](https://github.com/mehcode/shio-rs)
 * [tokio-minihttp](https://github.com/tokio-rs/tokio-minihttp) (not really a framework, but it is fast)

 All projects are compiled with `--release` parameter.
-I didnt test single thread performance for iron and rocket.
+I didn't test single thread performance for iron and rocket.
 I ran all tests on my MacBook Pro with 2.9Gh i7 with 4 physical cpus and 8 logical cpus.
 As a testing tool i used *wrk* and following commands